vlaraort/web-test-runner-screenshot/README.md

       });
 ```

-Or make it automatically to every test in your beforeEach, based on the test title
+Or make it automatically to every test in your afterEach, based on the test title

 ```javascript
   afterEach(async function () { // Note that you can't use arrow function because you lose the currentTest context